Hyperkind

 Hyperkind is a superhero comic book series published by Marvel Comics' Razorline imprint that ran from 1993 to 1994.
 Created by filmmaker and horror/fantasy novelist Clive Barker as one of the imprint's four interconnected series, it starred a team of four young adults whose superpowers represent aspects of human consciousness.
-It was created by filmmaker and horror/fantasy novelist Clive Barker, with its characters existing in one of the many alternate universes outside the mainstream continuity known as the Marvel Universe.
+Its characters exist in one of the many alternate universes outside the mainstream continuity known as the Marvel Universe.

 Publication history

 Created by Clive Barker, the series was written by Fred Burke, penciled by Paris Cullins and inked by Bob Petrecca.
 Hyperkind ran nine issues (cover-dated Sept.
 1993 - May 1994).
 A 48-page one-shot, Hyperkind: Unleashed (cover-dated Sept.
 1994, dated Aug.
 1994 in indicia), also contained a prose short story by Frank Lovece, starring characters from his Razorline series Hokum & Hex.

 While describing the Razorline imprint Barker said of the series: "I wanted to do a super hero comic, something which would be my take on what super heroes were going to be like in the '90s...
 Hyperkind fell into that category".